Udayin: Life and reign

 He defeated Palaka of Avanti multiple times but was ultimately killed by him in 444 BC.
 The Puranas mention Nandivardhana as the successor of Udayin.
 However, the Sri Lankan Buddhist chronicles state that he was succeeded by Anuruddha.
 These Buddhist chronicles also state that all the kings from Ajatashatru to Nagadasaka, including Udayin, killed their fathers.
-Jain texts mention that Uadyin was killed by an assassin of rival kingdom.
+Jain texts mention that Udayin was killed by an assassin of rival kingdom.
 Being childless, he was succeeded by Nanda who was selected by his ministers.

+Chronology

+Historian K. T. S. Sarao — who favors the Buddhist "short chronology" — has dated Udayin's reign to circa 373 to 357 BCE, i.e., only a short time before the Nanda dynasty which preceded Chandragupta Maurya.
+Sarao has suggested that the kingdom of Magadha became divided after Udayin's death: with the "suspicious" lists of different successors listed in various texts possibly having ruled in different locations simultaneously instead of one after another, until the kingdom was re-unified.
+Similarly, Keay — another proponent of the Short Chronology — states that there is great uncertainty about the royal succession for this period, probably because there was a period of "court intrigues and murders," during which "evidently the throne changed hands frequently, perhaps with more than one incumbent claiming to occupy it at the same time" until Mahapadma Nanda was able to secure the throne.